aristanetworks/anta/documentation/tests_eos.functions.md

 **Returns:**

- - <b>`bool`</b>:  `True` if all IPv4 unicast BGP sessions are established and if the actual number of BGP IPv4 unicast neighbors is the one we expect. `False` otherwise.
+ - <b>`bool`</b>:  `True` if all IPv4 unicast BGP sessions are established and if all BGP messages queues for these sessions are empty and if the actual number of BGP IPv4 unicast neighbors is the one we expect. `False` otherwise.

 ---